Protocol Design

 Key insight: Margin requirements use stressed scenarios (±30% spot, +50% IV), but liquidation executes at current mark prices.
 This means:

-- Selling positions at current mark barely reduces equity (just the penalty)
+- Transferring positions at current mark barely reduces equity (just the penalty)

 - But it dramatically reduces the margin requirement (which was stress-based)